koskath/arete2/course_content/SC/md_files/Lecture13/lecture_13_slide_36_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-This Needs to Be Addressed With the Appropriate Changes in Supply Chain Design From Efficient to Responsive and Vice Versa – FOR INSTANCE
+# This Needs to Be Addressed With the Appropriate Changes in Supply
+Chain Design From Efficient to Responsive and Vice Versa – FOR INSTANCE
 Efficient Responsive